LeoAlexandrov/Cms/README.md

 ### External authorization

 CMS uses external authorization.
 Google, Microsoft, and Github are currently supported.
-It is easier to create Github OAuth app for first time.
+It is easier to create Github OAuth app for the first time.
 Click you profile icon at the top-right, select `Settings`, select `Developer settings` (at the very bottom), then `OAuth App`, and finally click `New OAuth App`.

 In appeared form set these fields as